Fractal

 It seems few were looking at the radical transformation of the existing software stack as the delivery vehicle for disruptive outcomes.

-This is the world of Fractal Programming™ architectures and methodologies.
+This is the world of Fractal Computing™ architectures and methodologies.

 Let’s define disruptive and then, outcomes.
 Disruptive means at a minimum movement of a decimal point or two – or seven.
 Think 10 times or 100 times or even a million times faster, cheaper, slimmer, less energy.